RoshanGowdaR/Portfolio/README.md

 ---

-**Note:** This portfolio was created to demonstrate proficiency in HTML, CSS, JavaScript, XML/XSLT, PHP, and MySQL as per the course requirements.
+**Note:** This portfolio was created to demonstrate proficiency in HTML, CSS, and JavaScript.

 Made with ❤️ and ☕ by Roshan Gowda RM